ansys/ml-rl-cartpole/docs/source/ML-RL-notebook.rst

 In a Markov Decision Process we have an agent immersed in an environment.
 At any given time, the agent finds itself in a state and it must select one of the available actions.
-Upon taking an action, the environment reponds by assigning a reward and transitioning the agent to a successor state.
+Upon taking an action, the environment responds by assigning a reward and transitioning the agent to a successor state.
 This loop continues until a terminal state is reached.
 It is interesting to ask: could we learn to act optimally in such a setup? could we learn to select sequences of actions that